 - Colds may occur less frequently after the age of 6.

 - Adults get colds about two to four times a year.

-Children are most likely to have colds during fall and winter, starting in late August or early September until March or April.
-The increased incidence of colds during the cold season may be attributed to the fact that more children are indoors and close to each other.
+Although upper respiratory infections can occur at any time of year, children are most likely to have colds during fall and winter, starting in late August or early September until March or April.
+The increased incidence of colds during the "cold season" may be attributed to the fact that more children are indoors and close to each other.
 In addition, many cold viruses thrive in low humidity, making the nasal passages drier and more vulnerable to infection.

 What causes the common cold?

 There are many different types of viruses that cause the common cold.
 In fact, over 200 different varieties of viruses can cause the symptoms of a cold.
 The most common virus is called the rhinovirus.
 Other viruses include the coronavirus, parainfluenza virus, adenovirus, enterovirus, and respiratory syncytial virus (RSV).